kreshuklab/Kinetochores_segmentation/README.md

 In normal vols, raw and labels: [48,128,128]
 In temporal vols, raw data: [48,128,128,3] and labels: [48,128,128] - only the centre vol label.

+## Update  24/10:
+New metric for matching the prediction peaks with the dilated labels implemented in training. the metric returns the number of peaks matched.

+## Update 28/10:
+The actual useful IoU metric implemented.
+Taking threshold of predictions, getting local peaks -> dilate the peaks, remove the peaks below threshold.

+### WIP:
+1. Train all the experiments with this new IoU metric.
+2. Optimize the NMS thresholds in stardist

-## Another thing to try:
+## Another thing to try (let's keep this aside for now):
 Harmonic embeddings are there for the 2d data and it works really good with the instance segmentation of biological images.
 The idea could be to adapt it to 3d data.

-### In progress:
-Harmonic embeddings network are based on 2d datasets -> 1. quick trial with 2d slices for kinetochores data
+Harmonic embeddings network are based on 2d datasets -> 1. quick trial with 2d slices for kinetochores data.
+(Not really useful)
 In fact, let's try -> 2.[Single cell](https://github.com/opnumten/single_cell_segmentation) and 3.[Spatial embeddings](https://github.com/davyneven/SpatialEmbeddings) both on 2d slices for our data.